 At the edge of Toronto, our approach had one distinct feature: the highway exit traveled beneath a subway overpass.
 Nirvana was timing our exit from the highway with a train passing overhead.
 The road then hooked around to pass a train storage yard, filled with a fantastic number and variety of coaches and I strained against my seatbelt to peer over the fence as we drove by.
 It was the big city.
 I was hooked.

-For years as a kid, I rode the streetcars and buses and subways — face pressed up against the glass — trying to absorb it all.
-Mesmerized by the wonders of the big city and.
+For years, I rode the streetcars and buses and subways — face pressed up against the glass — trying to absorb it all.
 Now, I still do.

 “But why think about that when all the golden land’s ahead of you and all kinds of unforeseen events wait lurking to surprise you and make you glad you’re alive to see?”